Liposuction Scar Management

-- Best scar results with Silicone sheeting & Hyper-Heal cream one week post-opt
+- Best scar healing results are produced with Silicone Sheeting & Hyper-Heal cream one week post-opt

 - surgical technique and genetics

-- visiable on large liposuction who are darkly pigmented
+- visibility on large liposuction who are darkly pigmented

-- can fade and hardly perceptable over time
+- Lipo scars can fade and to become hardly perceptible over time

-The incisions usually heal within two weeks, and the scars reach their final appearance in about a year.
+The incisions liposuction surgery usually heal within two weeks, and the scars reach their final appearance in about a year.
 In some cases the scars can become: